 There are three major islands easily accessible from the coastal capital of Tallinn: Aegna, Naissaar, and Prangli.
-The boat trip to each only takes about an hour.
+The boat trip to each only takes between half an hour and an hour.
 There are regular departures during the summer season from Tallinn to Aegna and Naissaar, while a year-round service operates between Prangli and Leppneeme port in the Tallinn suburb of Viimsi.

 The islands are great day trip destinations for people who love a peaceful, seaside atmosphere and nature.
 The islands offer hiking opportunities, both on your own or with a guide, and you can also explore the islands on a bike, on the back of a lorry, or, on Naissaar, even on a railway wagon.
 Overnight accommodation and dining options are available on all three islands.